 If you’d like to park closer and avoid the walk, there is a pay and display car park at the bottom of the hill, just a couple of minutes walk from the beach.
 This is not a National Trust car park, so you will be charged.
 There is usually a car park attendant at the entrance.
 The price is around £5 for the whole day.

 9. Hardy’s Cottage, Dorchester

 Postcode: DT2 8QJ

 Visit the birthplace and childhood home of acclaimed novelist, Thomas Hardy whilst exploring Dorchester, Dorset’s county town.
 Little has changed in the property over the years, allowing you to look into the various rooms and imagine Hardy’s life here all those years ago.

-The cottage is set in an idyllic woodland setting with a stunning garden and access to an abundance of beautiful walking trails.
+Hardy’s Cottage is set in an idyllic woodland setting with a stunning garden and access to an abundance of beautiful walking trails.
 After visiting the house, we encourage you to take a walk around Thorncombe Woods and see for yourself the natural landscapes that inspired some of Hardy’s earliest works.
 There’s a lovely pond and wild ponies.